In This Article

 What if she doesn’t want any support?

-Respect it.
-Some people genuinely want the workplace to be the one place that doesn’t feel like “the cancer.”
+In my experience, you respect it.
+Some people genuinely want the workplace to be the one place that does not feel like the cancer.
 Read her cues.
-Show up if invited; back off if not.
+Show up if you are invited; back off if you are not.

 Should I ask about her prognosis?

-No, unless she has volunteered it.
+In my experience, no, unless she has volunteered it to you first.
 The prognosis is her medical information.
-The right space to ask is in close-friend territory, not in colleague territory.
+The right space for you to ask is in close-friend territory, not in colleague territory.